djhshih/blat/README.md

 # BLAT: BLAST-Like Alignment Tool

-BLAT is a tool for sequence alignment.
+BLAT is a legacy tool for sequence alignment that is not under active development.

+New users should consider using [razers3](https://github.com/seqan/seqan/tree/master/apps/razers3).

 This is a fork of the BLAT package (v35) written by Jim Kent.
 The package has been restructured to ease compilation and installation.
 See the `LICENSE.txt`